rss logo

 Disable IPv6

-• Edit /etc/sysctl.conf and add:
+• Edit /etc/sysctl.conf and add these lines:

 net.ipv6.conf.all.disable_ipv6=1 net.ipv6.conf.all.autoconf=0 net.ipv6.conf.default.disable_ipv6=1 net.ipv6.conf.default.autoconf=0

-• Take changes into account:
+• Take modifications into account:

 root@debian:~# sysctl -p /etc/sysctl.conf